Majkyel/local_http_server_in_NODE.js/README.md

 ## Task-13.8

 In this task I created local http server.
-I used file system module to load index.html content and /images content and http module to create local server.
-If you enter to /index.html you look communicate 'Hello dear user!' but if you enter to other address you lokk picture with error.
+I used file system module to load index.html content and /images content.
+I used http module to create local server.
+If you enter to /index.html you look communicate 'Hello dear user!' but if you enter to other address you look picture with error.

 ## SOURCE
 While creating the project I used: